instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td></td>
 <td>✓</td>
-<td>The account identifier from accounts.csv, if none is specified the course will be attached to
+<td>The account identifier from accounts.csv.
+New courses will be attached to
-the root account</td>
+the root account if not specified here</td>
 </tr>
 <tr>
 <td>term_id</td>